litex-hub/linux-on-litex-vexriscv/HOWTO.md

 $ echo 1 > enable
 ````

-This should turn configure the Led with 50% PWM that you can adjust by changing `duty_cycle` value from `0` to the configured `period`.
+This should configure the LED with 50% PWM that you can adjust by changing the `duty_cycle` value from `0` to the configured `period`.

 **Configure/Use Ethernet**: